0xUgochukwu/altschool-cloud-exam/README.md

     ```ansible-playbook ansible/main.yaml```

+Then cd into the terraform folder of the cloned repo and set up the infrastructure using terraform

-Then use Kubectl to deploy the apps and run the Jenkinsfile to set up monitoring with prometheus and grafana
+Once this is successful, you can now use Kubectl and/or Jenkins to deploy the apps ;)